 This is the story of how an unlikely threesome—a girl, a heavy metal band and their fans — pioneered the web at its infancy, bucked the status quo and proved that the Internet wasn’t a fad.
-It’s 1994.
-I’m working at Capitol … Continue reading

 …Town notables, as town autonomy vanished, found they had become subordinate implements of the imperial bureaucracy, and the life went out of their public functions, which grew every decade more disagreeable, more profitless and more oppressive.
 They had to be driven to their unwelcome tasks and burdens, which brought no real honor and gratified no ambition.
 Like beasts at the water-wheel, they plodded a dreary round to haul up the taxes needed by their rulers….